Olga’s note: This article is contributed by Jenny Marks who lives in the UK; do not be surprised if you see British spelling!

 Furthermore, you can also wash it with bleach, so you can quickly lift the mould from the fabrics.
 A lot of people with children and pets like outdoor fabrics very much because they are so easy to clean and maintenance costs are lower.

 Can we use outdoor fabric indoors?
 Certainly.
-Beware though that outdoor fabric may be impregnated with chemicals to make it impervious to the elements therefore it may feel stiffer and may have an initial odour which outside would not be noticed.
+Beware though that outdoor fabric may be impregnated with chemicals to make it impervious to the elements therefore it may feel stiffer and may have an initial odour that outside would not be noticed.
 I have already mentioned rugs, simple and inexpensive floor coverings can easily be made from remnants.

 One other very creative use is for accessories like bags like the two below.